Skip to content

 St Andrews takes over

-The Society of St Andrews Golfers was founded in 1754.
-In 1834 King William IV gave it royal patronage, and it became the Royal and Ancient Golf Club of St Andrews — the R&A. For the next 170 years it was the effective global governor of the rules, sharing that role eventually with the USGA.
+In 1834 King William IV gave the Society of St Andrews Golfers royal patronage, and it became the Royal and Ancient Golf Club of St Andrews — the R&A. For the next 170 years the R&A was the effective global governor of the rules of golf, eventually sharing that role with the USGA from the early 20th century onwards.

 1860: the Open begins

-The first Open Championship was played at Prestwick in 1860, three years after the death of Allan Robertson — the man most people considered the best golfer alive.
-The inaugural event was a small affair: eight professionals, three rounds of the twelve-hole Prestwick course in a single day.
-Willie Park Senior won.
-Old Tom Morris came second.
+The first Open Championship was played at Prestwick on 17 October 1860, three years after the death of Allan Robertson — the St Andrews ball-maker and feathery-era champion most people considered the best golfer alive.
+The inaugural event was a small affair: eight professionals, three rounds of the twelve-hole Prestwick course in a single day, on gutta-percha balls.
+Willie Park Senior of Musselburgh won.
+Old Tom Morris of Prestwick came second.

 The export

 By the late 1800s, Scottish professionals were being sent around the world to lay out courses and teach the game.
-Every great early American course has a Scot somewhere in its history — Donald Ross at Pinehurst, Alister MacKenzie collaborating with Bobby Jones at Augusta, Willie Park Jr at more English courses than you'd believe.
+Every great early American course has a Scot somewhere in its history.

 Today